PatienceWrightx0/PatienceWrightx0/README.md

 <br>
 <img src="Github-banner.png" width="600px" height="300px">

 I am new to the Front-End Development sector with little experience in Cybersecurity in the span of 2 years.
-I plan to master the front-end of technology to then go full stack!
+I truly enjoy the different challenges and victories that come with technnolody.
+I plan to master the front-end to then go full stack!

 <img src="https://images.unsplash.com/photo-1451187580459-43490279c0fa?ixlib=rb-4.0.3&ixid=MnwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8&auto=format&fit=crop&w=1472&q=80" width="600px" height="300px">

-Skills: HTML / CSS / Sitemaps / Wireframes
+Skills: HTML / Advanced CSS / Sitemaps / Wireframes / Javascript / ReactJS

-- 💻 I’m currently working on Advanced CSS/HTML
+- 💻 I’m currently working on Advanced CSS
-- 🕸️ I’m looking to collaborate on Websites
+- 🕸️ I’m looking to collaborate on Website designing
-- 🤔 I’m looking for help with Advanced CSS
+- 🤔 I’m looking for help with Advanced CSS/Javascript
 - 🍓 Ask me about My favorite foods
 - 📫 How to reach me: thepatiencewright@outlook.com
 - ⚡ Fun fact: I have locs